 How to subtract in Python

-Learn how to subtract in Python using various methods.
-Discover tips, real-world applications, and how to debug common subtraction errors.
+Learn to subtract in Python with various methods.
+Get tips, see real-world applications, and find out how to debug common errors.

 Using the - operator for subtraction